certik/hermes2d/doc/src/tutorial.rst

 \end{lstlisting}

 The last line must be included for historical reasons.
-During matrix assembly, Hermes2D caches the values of all shape function polynomials for better performance.
+During matrix assembly, Hermes caches the values of all shape function polynomials for better performance.
 The cache is represented by the class {\tt PrecalcShapeset} and you have to include the following line at the beginning your program: